 So what is the R&D credit, what does it cover and how can you take advantage of it (if you aren’t already)?
 We turned to our friends at Summit CPA Group for a high-level overview, and tips on how to make the most of it.

 Looking for strategies to accomplish your business goals?
-Join us at Owner Camp.
+Join us at Owner Summit.

 Eligibility for the R&D Tax Credit: Four Criteria

 The tax code is written to reward R&D efforts by U.S. businesses paying U.S.-based employees (or contractors).
 The hardest part of claiming the credit is determining whether or not you have an activity that qualifies under the Code Section 41.
 Summit CPA Group recommends evaluating your efforts against four criteria.